AI4ScienceCommunity/AI4ScienceCommunity.github.io/icml24/index.md

 # Social night

-We are organizing a social event with [AI Alliance](https://thealliance.ai/), [Sign up here](https://ibm.biz/ai-alliance-ai4science2024) and join us in the party!
+We are organizing a social event with [AI Alliance](https://thealliance.ai/) at ICML 2024, [Sign up here](https://ibm.biz/ai-alliance-ai4science2024) and join us in the party!

 ## Follow Us